wundergraph/connectrpc-demo/README.md

 ## Overview

 This demo shows how to expose an existing GraphQL API in Cosmo as a ConnectRPC Service, without rewriting resolvers or changing your underlying Graph.

 By compiling **Trusted Documents** into a strongly typed RPC interface, Cosmo acts as a translation layer enabling different API Consumers to interact with the Graph using the protocol and tooling which fits them best.

 The goal is to reduce friction between API producers and API consumers.
 Platform and API teams can continue to design, evolve and govern their APIs in GraphQL, while consumers gain access through **strongly typed SDKs**, **OpenAPI**, **gRPC** - without the need to understand or adopt GraphQL themselves.

-This demo walks through generating a ConnectRPC service from GraphQL operations, running it on the Cosmo Router and consuming it using standard tooling.
+**By the end of this demo, you will have:**

+- Taken an existing federated GraphQL API running in Cosmo
+- Defined trusted GraphQL operations as stable API contracts
+- Generated a strongly typed ConnectRPC service from those operations
+- Served that service using the Cosmo Router
+- Consumed the same API via:
+  - curl (HTTP/JSON)
+  - grpcurl (gRPC)
+  - Generated TypeScript and Go SDKs
+  - An OpenAPI specification

 ## Who this is for